Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/bronze/customer-churn.md

 The `activity_history` for user 2 is `2688`, which in binary is `101010000000`.

-We can expand the binary representation to understand the activity again:
+We can expand the binary representation to understand the activity:

 ```
 1 0 1 0 1 0 0 0 0 0 0 0